Mozee Montana: Biography

 Alina Sarkisovna Mkrtchyan was born in Yerevan, the capital of Armenia.
 At an early age, she moved with her family to Vladivostok, the administrative center of Primorsky Krai region in Russia.
 Since her childhood, she was influenced by the listening habits of her father, who listened to 1990s American rappers such as Tupac and Big Pun.
-When Alina was 9 years old, her father passed away and shortly after, her mother began to use drugs, later stopping.
+When Alina was 9 years old, her father died and shortly after, her mother began to use drugs, later stopping.
 However, Alina would also have trouble with drug addiction during this time, although recovering like her mother shortly after.
 Around this time, Alina began to write her first attempts at poetry, and by age 11 she began making her first rap tracks.
 The year after, she began participating in her region's rap battles, although the regular attendees didn't take her seriously at the time.

 In 2014–2015, Alina released her first finished products: three mini-albums under the pseudonym $low Mo - Total Black, XXXVI and LTVM.
 After turning 17, despite being a good student she dropped out of the 10th grade and moved to Moscow with only 50,000 rubles to her name (equivalent to 684.11 dollars).
 According to Alina, when she arrived in the capital, it was hard for her to pay rent, as she also wanted to send money to her mother.
 She did not find another job and had to work as a pawnbroker.
 At 18, she was working as a ghostwriter and also opened a business with her friend, earning her first million rubles that way.
 One of the first collaborative projects Alina took part in was the international mixtape called "International Quality," put together by the label "Monopoly."

 During this time, she began to gain popularity after she was invited to the far East branch of SLOVO[rus], a Russian battle rap organization with numerous branches across Russia.
 After that, she was noticed on Twitter by Russian rapper Oxxxymiron, Alina commenting about female rap in Russia.
 After sending the rapper her SoundCloud, the rapper paid attention to her and praised her, and as a result achieved a significant increase in Twitter followers.
 At this time, Alina decided to give herself the rap name Mozee Montana in order to cement her new career.